Number of US overdose deaths appears to be falling

 “We’re still in a pretty sad situation that we need to address,” said Rebecca Haffajee, a University of Michigan researcher.

+Researchers do not believe this is the start of a dramatic decline.
+Data from the first months of this year likely will show that the decrease is not gaining steam, said Farida Ahmad of the CDC’s National Center for Health Statistics.

 The improvement was driven by a drop in deaths from heroin and prescription painkillers.
-Those decreases were offset somewhat by continuing increases in deaths involving fentanyl, cocaine and psychostimulants like methamphetamines.
+Those falls were offset somewhat by continuing growth in deaths involving a different opioid, fentanyl, as well as other drugs such cocaine and methamphetamines.
 Overdose deaths often involve more than one drug.

+The improvement is not uniform: Some states seem to be making dramatic progress, while deaths continue to rise in others.
+The preliminary CDC data suggested deaths last year were down by as many as 1,000 or more in Ohio and Pennsylvania — each seeing declines of about 20%.
+Meanwhile, deaths increased by about 17% in Missouri, which had more than 200 additional deaths.

 It can take months for authorities to complete toxicology tests and other elements of a death investigation involving drugs.
 And some states report faster than others.
 The CDC is expected to report more complete data later this year.

-Note: This story has been corrected to show Ahmad’s first name is Farida, not Farid.